CU-ESIIL/opt-decision-making/README.md

 # Optimization, Open Science, and AI for Biodiversity Conservation Decision-Making

-Welcome to the Optimization & AI for Biodiversity Conservation Decision-Making repository, part of the Environmental Data Science Innovation and Inclusion Lab (ESIIL).
+Welcome to the Optimization, Open Science, and AI for Biodiversity Conservation Decision-Making repository, part of the Environmental Data Science Innovation and Inclusion Lab (ESIIL).

 ## The Project
 This project utilizes open science, optimization, and AI to support planning and decision-making for protected areas.